Health Benefits of Increasing Plant Based Foods

-By Increasing Plant Based Foods in your Diet, know nutritionally as “The Alkaline Diet”.
+By Increasing Plant Based Foods in your Diet, known nutritionally as “The Alkaline Diet”.
 By introducing Plant Based Foods as the main component of your eating habits, you will decrease your Risk of Disease.
 Many Health Organizations are now in agreeance of “How you will benefit from Increasing plant Based Foods in your Diet”.
-The latest scientific evidence has discovered that a plant-based diet rich in vegetables, whole grains, healthy fats, healthy proteins lowers the risk of weight gain and chronic disease.
+The latest scientific evidence has discovered that a plant-based diet rich in vegetables, whole grains, healthy fats, healthy proteins lower the risk of weight gain and chronic disease.

 Eating more plant -based foods, such as veggies and fresh fruit, in place of foods for example: Processed meats and packaged products has been found to be one of the most valuable ways of treating obesity and reversing the growing obesity and cancer epidemic.

 While this is a good reason to go plant-based — considering two out of every three Australian adults, and one out every three children are now overweight or obese — these are excellent reasons to eat more plant-based foods.
 It is also an excellent way of lowering your carbon footprint, spending less on groceries overall, supporting organic agriculture, reducing your risk for most chronic diseases, and much more.

 I am often asked by clients as to whether is necessary to become a vegetarian in order to improve their health?
 No, not necessarily so!
 It may not be necessary to become a vegetarian to improve your health, but you do need to eat a substantial quantity of vegetables per day and fresh fruit, in order for your health and nutritional intake to improve.